openpreserve/hawarp/README.md

     -d,--dir <arg>    HDFS directory containing (the) text file(s) listing HDFS paths to container files.
-Attention: Not the container files directory like in local mode execution!
+Attention: Not the container files directory like in local java application execution mode!

 The HDFS directory must point to a directory containing (the) text file(s) listing HDFS paths to container files.
 If the file size is smaller than the